BCIC-LAB/LAB_web/index.md

 - Apr./17/2024 Our paper on Hybrid Neural Network Training Processor has been accepted by TBioCAS.
 - Mar./3/2024 Our paper on precise and low-power closed-loop neuromodulation has been accepted by Frontiers in Neuroscience.
 Congratulations to Dr. Yang.
 - Mon./21/2024 Our paper on spiking attention/convolution processor has been accepted by CICC 2024.
 Congratulations to Chaoming.
-- Oct./10/2023 Our paper on event-driven neural signal processor has been accepted by BioCAS 2023.
-Congratulations to Junzhe.